MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 **Diagnosis**

-dbFullSql provider of Web Deploy requires Server Management Objects version 10 or higher.
+The `dbFullSql` provider of Web Deploy requires Server Management Objects version 10 or higher.

 **Resolution**